Table of contents

 Aluminum muffin pans that are light in color are best for conducting even heat.
 Lightly spray the top of the muffin pan before putting in the muffin liners.
 This will prevent the muffins from sticking to the pan in case they spill over the liners.

-Place baked muffins in an air-tight container up to 3 days.
+Baked: Place baked muffins in an air-tight container up to 3 days.
 To freeze, cover in saran wrap and place in freezer-safe container up to 6 months.
 Thaw on counter in the container for 1/2 hour before opening up the container.

-Yes, you can make batter ahead of time and place in a sealed container in the refrigerator and use within 3-5 days.
+Batter.
+You can make batter ahead of time and place in a sealed container in the refrigerator and use within 3-5 days.

 Sourdough Strawberry Banana Muffins